 The OT challenge for IT is never the connection.
 The process to connect OT devices is no different than the process for most IT devices.
-The biggest knowledge gap between IT and OT teams, which leads to IT discomfort, is the application of the devices and how the OT systems transmit and use the building data.
+The biggest knowledge gap between IT and OT teams is the application of the devices.
+Also, how the OT systems transmit and use the building data.

 Rethinking the MSI Role

-So far, the MSI has not been elevated to the role of an architect, security consultant, network infrastructure provider, or ERP solution for buildings and the companies that own them.
-It is quite common for enterprises to standardize on a technology like Cisco or Microsoft for network infrastructure and operating systems.
+So far, the MSI has not been elevated to the role of an architect, security consultant, network provider, or ERP.
+It is common for enterprises to standardize on technology like Cisco for network infrastructure and operating systems.
 It is also common to standardize on access control and video platforms, even contractors.
 But there is little standardization among electrical distribution systems, HVAC control, or lighting control.

 Given the growing role of data, semantic tagging, analytics, network access, and customer specific knowledge required for successful IoT projects, it is now time to consider building-wide standardization for operational technology systems, and to rethink the owner/operator relationship with master systems integrators.